anhnguyendepocen/GIS2017/DHS_sites.md

 ### 2. Shapefiles of countries and indicators

 ### 3. [Modelled surfaces of key indicators](http://spatialdata.dhsprogram.com/modeled-surfaces/)
+* Provides a spatially modeled map surface for key demographic and health survey indicators
 * Each map package contains a mean estimation surface and an uncertainty surfaces
 * Can use the two surfaces to mask areas of high uncertainty (see page 41 [here](https://dhsprogram.com/pubs/pdf/SAR14/SAR14.pdf))
 * Modeled surfaces have a 5 X 5 kilometer resolution